ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/introduction.rst

 Reducing complexity
 ===================

-There are three main areas where EEs can reduce complexity, software dependencies, portability, and content separation.
+There are three main areas where EEs can reduce complexity: software dependencies, portability, and content separation.

 Dependencies
 ------------